Henderson, Nevada: Logistics

 Amazon operates multiple facilities in Henderson.
 Among them is a 600,000 sqft cross-dock facility that enables efficient redistribution of large inventory shipments.
 The facility employs over 1,000 workers and is one of three Amazon fulfillment centers in Nevada.

 The Las Vegas Raiders maintain their corporate headquarters and a healthcare performance center in Henderson.
 The facility features a 336,000 sqft complex with training fields and administrative offices.

 Kroger operates a major distribution center in Henderson, which supports grocery operations throughout the region.
 The 428,000 sqft facility employs around 270 people and serves as a vital logistics hub for the company's network of stores.

 Ethel M Chocolates, established by Forrest Mars Sr., has been a part of Henderson's economic fabric since 1981.
 The facility produces gourmet chocolates and offers a popular tourist attraction with its cactus garden and interactive experiences.

 Top employers

+West Henderson Hospital, part of the Valley Health System, is a constituent of the largest employers in Henderson.

-Although ranges are given in order to protect employee privacy, according to the report, the City of Henderson Comprehensive Annual Financial Report, fiscal year ending June 30, 2024, identifies the city's largest employers as:
+Although ranges are given in order to protect employee privacy, according to the city of Henderson Comprehensive Annual Financial Report, fiscal year ending June 30, 2024, identifies the city's largest employers as: